 City Year South Africa was struggling.
 The office had auspicious beginnings, formed at the behest of Nelson Mandela and Bill Clinton in 2005 to mentor school kids and establish habits for their positive personal development.
 But post-apartheid Johannesburg proved a difficult place to make a difference.
 Moreover, the leadership of the organization had shifted frequently, leaving it without a consistent strategy and vision.
 The operation needed advice on how to set priorities and achieve its goals—in essence, the kind of services a professional consulting firm would deliver.

-Enter the Tuck Global Consultancy (TGC).
-Made up of second-year MBA students, the TGC provides valued consulting services for clients who are time or resource constrained, and where primary research on the ground in an international location is essential.
-Tuck Global Consultancy teams have worked with the likes of Walmart, Citibank, the Peruvian government, Alcoa, Nike, and Intel since the program’s founding in 1997.
+Enter OnSite Global Consulting (OnSite).
+Made up of second-year MBA students, the OnSite provides valued consulting services for clients who are time or resource constrained, and where primary research on the ground in an international location is essential.
+OnSite teams have worked with the likes of Walmart, Citibank, the Peruvian government, Alcoa, Nike, and Intel since the program’s founding in 1997.